 This year, SCCWRP will continue its work to further enhance data acquisition technologies, refine its data management processes and protocols, and build and test next-generation data processing and interpretation tools.
-SCCWRP's focus for 2016-17 will be on:
+SCCWRP's focus for 2017-18 will be on:

 - Data acquisition: To improve scientists' ability to gather environmental data and field measurements, SCCWRP is working to expand and improve its field computing tools, including the utility and capabilities of mobile apps to support data collection, and the use of real-time web data services to more effectively integrate data collection.
-SCCWRP also is working to adapt the capabilities of remote sensors, especially satellites and unmanned aerial systems (UAS), to allow for collection of richer, more data-intensive imagery.
-Finally, SCCWRP is pursuing ways to use device appendages ranging from environmental sensor probes to a portable field microscope appended to a smartphone to enhance the utility of data acquisition tools.
-Across all of these data acquisition platforms, SCCWRP is exploring opportunities to effectively automate the analysis of image data being collected. - Data management: Although not a formal research area, data management remains a pivotal role for SCCWRP.
-SCCWRP is continuing to support agencies that prepare and transmit environmental data to the State of California Environmental Data Exchange Network (CEDEN) database.
-More broadly, SCCWRP is continuing its investment in cost-effective and open-source technologies, developing next-generation web-based data submission tools with integrated data-quality checkers, updating databases to optimize functionality and ensure utility, providing support for efforts to identify and prioritize non-digitized historical data, and maintaining updated databases as nomenclature and the state of the science evolve.

-• Data processing and interpretation: To simplify the laborious, highly technical tasks associated with data crunching and analysis, SCCWRP is working to transfer its environmental index calculators to the end-user community.
-To improve managers' ability to visualize and analyze fully integrated data sets, SCCWRP is building a stormwater dashboard that can pull from multiple data sources, and a 3D visualization tool prototype customized for the Tijuana River National Estuarine Research Reserve that can aid in restoration and recovery planning of ecologically sensitive areas.
+SCCWRP also is working to adapt the capabilities of remote sensors, especially satellites and unmanned aerial systems, to allow for collection of richer, more data-intensive imagery.
+Across all these data acquisition platforms, SCCWRP is exploring opportunities to effectively automate the analysis of image data being collected. - Data management: SCCWRP is continuing its investment in open data technologies and industry-standard commercial and open-source software technologies to develop next-generation web-based data submission tools with integrated data-quality checkers, update databases to optimize functionality and ensure utility, provide support for efforts to identify and prioritize non-digitized historical data, and maintain updated databases as nomenclature and the state of the science evolve. - Data processing and interpretation: To simplify the laborious, highly technical tasks associated with data crunching and analysis, SCCWRP is working to transfer its environmental index calculators to the end-user community.
+To improve managers' ability to visualize and analyze fully integrated data sets, SCCWRP is building 3D visualization tools that can support communication of complex information for planning and management.
 To pave the way for virtual- and augmented-reality scenario planning, SCCWRP is moving aggressively into the "what if" planning arena via a newly forged partnership with Esri, a leading commercial GIS software company.